ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 ## General Website
 ### [I] Testing framework
-Need a way to make writing tests easy - probably mocha and chai.
+Need a way to make writing tests easy - probably `mocha` and `chai`.
 ### [I] Alert system
 Need an easy way to notify users that something has happened - using a notification system like the one on the old website works well.
 It would be an argument that could be passed to any render, because the base render page would render messages (including error, success, and info).
 ### [I] Footer